kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

            length N

        -E --change-eeprom
               If value is specified, changes EEPROM byte for the specified network device.  offset and value specify which byte and it's new value.
 If value is not specified,  stdin  is  read and  written  to  the EEPROM.
 The length and offset parameters allow writing to certain portions of the EEPROM.
-Because of the persistent nature of writing to the EEPROM, a device-specific magic key must be specified to prevent the accidental writing to the EEPROM.
+Because of the persistent nature of writing to the EEPROM, a de‐ vice-specific magic key must be specified to prevent the accidental writing to the EEPROM.

        -k --show-features --show-offload
               Queries the specified network device for the state of protocol offload and other features.

        -K --features --offload
               Changes the offload parameters and other features of the specified network device.
 The following feature names are built-in and others may be defined by the kernel.

            rx on|off
                   Specifies whether RX checksumming should be enabled.